 The approach of the investment consultant to climate change and how it is integrated into its advice and services is assessed as part of the adviser selection and monitoring process.
-The Trustee sets its investment consultant annual objectives, including ones related to ESG and climate change competency.
+The Trustee sets its investment consultant annual objectives, including ones related to ESG and climate change competency, which were last reviewed in April 2024.
 The investment consultant is formally assessed against these objectives annually.